essenlive/checkHN/README.md

 This add-on is designed to check [Hacker News](https://news.ycombinator.com/news), if the current webpage has already been submitted.

-- If it has been, you can directly get a link to the discussion.
+- It checks if the exact webpage has been posted and, links you to the discussions.

-- If not, it checks for the website at a whole.
-It might not make sense for many cases. (eg: github,medium...)
+- It checks If the website as already been posted and links you to the the diffrent article on the web site.

-- If it has indeed not been submitted, it also offers a direct link to submit it to HN.
+- And if there are no results, it gies you a direct link to post it to HN.

 ## Warnings